James 4-H Camp at Mingus Springs

 For more information contact Gerald Olson.

-We are taking reservations for the spring, summer and fall of 2015.
+We are taking reservations for the summer and fall of 2015.

-Our facility is generally open between April 15th and October 1st, depending upon the weather conditions on Mingus Mountain, and is available for day-to-day use or overnight camping.
+The best time of year on Mingus Mountain is generally April – October.
 It is our goal to accommodate the needs of all groups interested in camping at the James 4-H Camp at Mingus Springs.

 From its earliest iteration as a residential camp, the spirit of Mingus Springs Camp embodied positive interaction with the natural world.
 It has since inspired many groups and organizations with similar mission to enjoy and appreciate the space within and surrounding the camp as it is conceptualized today.